MikeDev75015/mongodb-pipeline-builder/Readme.md

 &nbsp;- Field >> AddFields( Field ** ) | Set( Field ** ) | Sort( Field ** )<br>
 &nbsp;- List
 <p>
-* If no helper is available for a stage, use its method and pass it a valid value as a parameter.<br>
+* If no helper is available for a stage, use stage method and pass it a valid value as a parameter.<br>
 ** One or more separated by a comma.

 ___